Humanities

 Recommended preparation: J 216.

-Practical application of communications instruction through work on the student newspaper.
-Students are involved in all areas of production including reporting, photojournalism, advertising, production and distribution.
+Practical application of journalism instruction through work on the online student newspaper.
+Students are involved in all areas of production including finding story ideas, reporting, writing, photography, advertising, production and distribution.
 P/NP grading.
+Repeatable for credit.

 View Course Outline